sdercolin/vlabeler/readme/plugin-development.md

 - `type`: (Required) String.
 Can be any one of `integer`, `float`, `boolean`, `string`, `enum`(actually string, but its possible values are limited).
 - `name`: (Required) String.
 Parameter name for reference in your scripts.
 - `label`: (Required) String.
 Displayed in the config dialog.
+- `description`: (Optional) String.
+Displayed in the config dialog.
 - `defaultValue`: (Required) Integer/Float/Boolean/String.
 Value type is according to the parameter's `type`.
 - `min`, `max`: For parameter type `integer` and `float`.
 (Optional) Integer/Float.
 - `multiLine`: For parameter type `string`.
 (Optional) Boolean.
 Set to `true` if you want to allow user enter multi-line string values.
 Defaults to `false`.